mdtahidulislam/php7/README.md

 * use protected

 ## OOP-Abstract Class
+-- Can't initiate class.
+It forces to use method during extends
-* use abstract keyword before class, method & prpertise
+* use abstract keyword before class, method
-* only keep method withou body
+* only keep method without body
 * must define & use method body on extended class